Time Travel in Star Trek: Voyager (VOY)

 observer time stands still on a starship near the event horizon,

 while it becomes invisible as soon as it is inside.
-Besides, it
+There would be nothing like

-is highly questionable if the SIF can balance out the extreme
+is highly questionable if the SIF could compensate for the extreme

-gravity force or space distortion near or even inside the event
+gravity or space distortion near or even inside the event

 horizon.
 The above described hallucination effect that the ship

-seems to leave the event horizon is really odd and deserves no
+seems to leave the event horizon is just too odd and deserves no

 further consideration.
-After all, it is acceptable that Voyager
+At least it is acceptable that Voyager

 can leave the event horizon by means of Treknology (dekyon